Through the Skylight | TheBookSeekers

 This book has been graded for interest at 9-13 years.

 There are 400 pages in this book.
-This book was published 2014 by Simon & Schuster .
+This book was published in 2014 by Simon & Schuster .

 Justin Gerard won an IPPY Award for his interpretation of Beowolf: Grendel the Ghastly .
 He lives in South Carolina.
 Ian Baucom is a professor and Director of the Franklin Humanities Institute at Duke University.
 He is the author of several books for adults and currently lives with his wife and children in Durham, North Carolina.